 3. Real-time MySQL data sync to ES

 You can sync data to ES in real time by syncing MySQL binlog.
 For more information, please see Syncing MySQL Data to ES in Real Time.

 You can import your logs into ES and access Kibana from a browser to perform query and analysis (for example, through the most typical log analysis architectures Filebeat + Elasticsearch + Kibana and Logstash + Elasticsearch + Kibana).
 For more information, please see Building a Log Analysis System.

 You can describe and adjust the default template.
 For more information, please see Default Index Template Description and Adjustment.

 2. Index management with Curator

-By managing indices with Curator, you can clear indices created 7 days ago, back up specified indices regularly every day, and migrate indices from a hot node to a warm node regularly.
-For more information, please see Managing Indices with Curator.
+By managing indexes with Curator, you can clear indexes created 7 days ago, back up specified indexes regularly every day, and migrate indexes from a hot node to a warm node regularly.
+For more information, please see Managing Indexes with Curator.

 3. Hot/Warm architecture and index lifecycle management